isomerpages/ogp-isomerguide/_editing-your-page/Images/Adding Images.md

 ---
 ## Uploading images

+1. Click on Images on the side panel of My Workspace
+2. Click on Upload Image
+3. Select the image from your local drive
+4. Click Upload

-Isomer is able to host images up to 5 MB.
+Isomer is able to host images ('png', 'jpg', 'gif', 'tif', 'bmp', 'ico', 'svg') up to 5 MB.
 For larger images, you can consider using https://for.edu.sg/ which is able to host up to 10 MB.

 ## Using the image tool (Markdown)